dineshgowda24/blog/content/posts/exploring-the-enigma-of-database-vacuuming/index.md

 **TOAST (The Oversized-Attribute Storage Technique)**

+| *“the best thing since sliced bread”*

 The obvious question is, can a tuple not exceed 8KiB?
 Actually, it can.
 Postgres has TOAST to store tuples larger than 8KiB.
 A TOAST table is a regular table.
 Whenever the tuple is inserted in a table, it is wider than the `TOAST_TUPLE_THRESHOLD` bytes (typically 2 KiB).
 The columns larger than 2KiB are stored in a separate table, and a reference to the TOAST table is stored in the main table.
 This might impact the performance if there are a lot of updates on the columns stored in the TOAST table.

-We can itentify the tuples larger than 8KiB using the below query.
+We can identify the tuples larger than 8KiB using the below query.

 ```sql
 select